Configure Agentless Desktop SSO with Registry Keys (deprecated)

 - The following browsers are not supported:

 - Firefox on Windows

 - If you are using Windows functional level 2008 or below, be aware that it uses a less secure encryption RC4.
 We recommend that you upgrade to at least Windows functional level 2008 or above to use the most secure encryption algorithm.

-In order for Okta to negotiate Kerberos authentication for Agentless Desktop SSO, you will need to create a new service account and set a Service Principal Name (SPN) for that service account.
+In order for Okta to negotiate Kerberos authentication for Agentless DSSO, you need to create a new service account and set a Service Principal Name (SPN) for that service account.